timm/ezr/docs/about.md

   return xys
 ```

-Thirdly,  if two adjacent bins are not `wanted()` much, then they are unwanted since there no value if keeping them seperate.
+Thirdly,  if two adjacent bins are not `wanted()` much, then there no value if keeping them separate.
-In our code, for each column, we find maximum `wanted()` then try to merge the unwanted bins (those
+In our code, for each column, we find maximum `wanted()` then try to merge adjacent bins
-with with less than 10% of
+with less than 10% of
-max `wanted()`).
-Note that purging the unwanted bins  hasto be happen _after_ we do all the other merges (since, otherwise,
+max `wanted()`.
+Note that purging these unwanted bins  has to  be happen _after_ we do all the other merges (since, otherwise,
 we will not know what the max bin is):

 ```python